-How you sign in depends on how your administrator set up your environment.
+How you sign in depends on how your administrator has set up your environment.
 For information, see Sign in to Tableau Server or Online.

 In the Publish Data Source dialog box, do the following:

-Select the project you want to publish to and enter the data source name.
+For Project, select the project you want to publish to and enter the data source name.

-Add a description and tags that will help you and other users find it.
+For Description and Tags, add a description and tags that will help you and other users find it.

 Separate tags using either a comma or a space.
 To add a tag that contains a space, put it in quotation marks (e.g., “Sales Quotes”).

 For Refresh Schedule, if publishing an extract, you have the option to select a refresh schedule to ensure that your extract data stays fresh.
 If you choose not to select a schedule here, you can select a schedule from Tableau Server after publishing.